-On October 5th and 6th, the SCCA in conjunction with Historic Race Circuits of Elkhart Lake staged the inaugural Elkhart Lake Historic Rallye in and around the Village of Elkhart Lake, Wisconsin.
-The event celebrated the 55th anniversary of the SCCA sponsored Monte Carlo style rallies held in 1951 and 1952 in conjunction with the Elkhart Lake open road sports car races.
+On October 5th and 6th, the SCCA in conjunction with Historic Race Circuits of Elkhart Lake staged the Elkhart Lake Historic Rally in and around the Village of Elkhart Lake, Wisconsin.
+The event celebrated the 55th anniversary of the SCCA sponsored Monte Carlo style rallies held in conjunction with the Elkhart Lake open road sports car races in 1951 and 1952.

-Check points along the route were major cities within each SCCA Region.
-As the rally teams progressed across the Country, more and more teams came together at each check point were the local Region hosted receptions.
+Check points along the route were major cities within SCCA Regions.
+As the rally teams progressed across the Country, more and more teams came together at each check point were the local Regions hosted receptions.
 The result was one of the largest moving parties in rally history.

-The 2007 rally featured the time-speed-distance format but the emphasis was on the pure joy of owning, displaying and driving sports cars.
-Teams came from Texas, Oklahoma, Kansas, Iowa, Indiana, Illinois, Minnesota as well as Wisconsin.
+Unlike the original Monte Carlo style rallies, the 2007 rally was run in a time-speed-distance (TSD) format but the emphasis was on the pure joy of owning, displaying and driving their cars as were the original rallies.
+The Rally was an SCCA National Points Rally with teams competing in three SCCA classes Equipped, Limited and Stock, based on the sophistication of the navigator’s equipment, plus… a special class for Vintage Cars from 1960 and prior.
+Entrants came from Texas, Oklahoma, Kansas, Iowa, Indiana, Illinois, Minnesota as well as Wisconsin.
 Fall colors were near peak and the weather was unseasonably warm for October making conditions nearly perfect for the event.

-Participants and workers arrived in Elkhart Lake on Friday the 5th and had the option of participating in the Drive America “Touring” session on the Road America race circuit.
-Drive America is a benefit for the March of Dimes sponsored by the SCCA Milwaukee Region.
-Rally participants were given access to the world famous closed circuit track for a forty-five minute touring session.
+Participants and SCCA workers arrived in Elkhart Lake on Friday the 5th and had the option of participating in the forty-five minute Drive America “Touring” Session on the Road America race circuit.
+The Drive America event was a benefit for the March of Dimes sponsored by the SCCA Milwaukee Region.

-Following the track event rally participants adjourned to the historic race bar at Siebkens Resort (The Last Open Bar) for registration and check-in.
-Capping off the evening the rally teams joined the Drive America participants for a buffet dinner in the Siebkens Resort dinning room.
+Following the Drive America track event, rally participants adjourned to the historic race bar at Siebkens Resort (The Last Open Bar) for registration and check-in.
+Capping off the evening the rally teams joined the Drive America participants for a buffet dinner in the Siebkens Resort dining room.
 The dinner was hosted by the Milwaukee Region.

-Saturday morning at 8 a.m. the SCCA offered an optional thirty minute “Rally School” covering the basics of the TSD rally format.
-Since the majority of the rally teams had limited or no rally experience, the school was filled to overflowing and questions seemed to come from every direction.
+Saturday morning at 8 AM the SCCA offered an optional thirty minute “Rally School” covering the basics of the TSD rally format.
+The majority of the rally teams had limited rally experience and the school was filled to overflowing.
 Tim Craft, SCCA National Rally Coordinator who conducted the school, did an outstanding job and participants left with rising confidence.

 After leaving the starting line, teams toured the Historic Elkhart Lake Open Road Race Circuits to warm up their tires and calibrate odometers.
 From there the teams headed north thru rolling farm lands and past lakes and rivers, in the process passing three check points.
 Only one team failed to hit all the morning session check points and segment scores were amazingly close to target times.

-At the end of the morning session, rally teams and worker were treated to a New York Style Deli Buffet on the lake patio at the Osthoff Resort overlooking Elkhart Lake.
+At the end of the morning session, rally teams and worker were treated to a New York Style Deli Buffet on the Osthoff Resort’s Lake View Patio overlooking Elkhart Lake.
 It was warm, the view was stunning and the food was first class.

-All of the rally teams appeared to be having a great time but special recognition went to the team of Kevin Rogers and David Johnson driving Kevin’s ground up restored 1960 Austin Healey 3000 MKI as the team who seemed to have the most fun.
+All of the rally teams appeared to be having a great time but the Chairman’s Award for the team who seemed to have the most fun went to the team of Kevin Rogers and David Johnson in Kevin’s “ground up” restored 1960 Austin Healey 3000 MK1.

-The SCCA, the rally participants and the many workers who made the event function so smoothly all agreed that the rally had been a huge success and participants committed to return for future events and to bring their friends as well.
+The rally participants, the SCCA, and the many workers who made the event function so smoothly all agreed that the rally had been a huge success and participants committed to return for future events and bring their friends as well.

-Sponsorship for the inaugural Elkhart Lake Historic Rallye was provided by the Elkhart Lake Tourism Commission and local businesses; Sargento Foods, Polarware Company, Armsup Motorsports, Godspeed Racing and Badger Mutual Insurance.
+Sponsorship for the inaugural Elkhart Lake Historic Rallye was provided by the Elkhart Lake Tourism Commission and the following local businesses;

 P.O.
 Box 312